codedevrosh/auto_price_prediction/readme.md

-This project predicts the price of an automobile based on user-input specifications such as engine size, horsepower, fuel type, and body style.
+This project predicts the price of an automobile based on user-input specifications such as engine size, horsepower, fuel type, and body style, etc.

 It uses a trained XGBoost regression model to generate accurate price predictions.